Weird-Ghosts/www/content/baby-ghosts/index.md

 ---
 title: "Apply to Baby Ghosts grant and peer accelerator"
-description: "Get $25k and 6 months to focus on your studio"
+description: "Get $25k and 6 months to focus on your studio."
 image:
   src: "https://weirdghosts.ca/img/Twitter-Card---Baby-Ghosts.png"
-  alt: "Apply for the Baby Ghosts program"
+  alt: "Apply for the Baby Ghosts program."
+bodyClass: page--baby-ghosts
 ---

 ::page-header